-- 6.4.6.
-For the purpose of demonstrating compliance with section 4.1.2, the permittee shall maintain a record of all potential to emit (PTE) HAP calculations for the entire affected facility.
-These records shall include the natural gas compressor engines and ancillary equipment. - 6.4.7.
-The permittee shall maintain a record of the wet natural gas throughput through the dehydration system to demonstrate compliance with section 6.1.1. - All records required under Section 6.4 shall be maintained on site or in a readily accessible off-site 6.4.8. location maintained by the permittee for a period of five (5) years.
+- 6.4.7.
+The permittee shall maintain a record of the wet natural gas throughput through the dehydration system to demonstrate compliance with section 6.1.1. - 6.4.8.
+All records required under Section 6.4 shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.